 These displays are more than just simple shelving.
 They are powerful marketing tools that make it incredibly easy for shoppers to see, touch, and grab an item on a whim.
 Whether you’re introducing a new product, promoting a seasonal special, or clearing out high-margin inventory, a well-designed countertop display presents the offer in a way that feels organic and convenient.
 By placing compelling products where transactions happen, you create a final opportunity to connect with your customer and add value to their purchase.
 The right custom fixture program ensures these displays are not only effective but also perfectly aligned with your brand’s look and feel.

-Harnessing Shopper Psychology at Checkout
+Tapping into Shopper Psychology at the Counter

 The effectiveness of countertop displays comes down to simple shopper psychology.
 When customers are at the checkout, they’ve already committed to making a purchase.
 Their wallets are out, and they are in a buying mindset.
 This makes them much more receptive to suggestion.
 A well-placed display acts as a final, compelling advertisement when shoppers are most likely to act.
 Research shows that a strong point-of-purchase display can increase impulse buys by as much as 20%.
 By presenting small, affordable, or novel items at the counter, you tap directly into that "treat yourself" mentality that drives spontaneous purchases.